KQEFEM/EigenProblem/README.md

 Currently this code only runs for a cube and dirichlet BCs but can be extended.

 ## Running
 To run this code use the main.py file and change the parameters are your leisure.
+The eigenvalues are saved in a pickle file in the folder 'data' locally.

 ## Features
 - **Finite Element Mesh Generation**: Supports different domain types, such as `cube` and `rectangle`.